souraaav/pattern/README.md

 ##  Summary

-This project demonstrates how to use **Java loops and logic** to generate various console patterns It’s a great resource for learners and interview preparation, showcasing creativity through code.
+This project demonstrates how to use **Java loops and logic** to generate various console patterns.
+It’s a great resource for learners and interview preparation, showcasing creativity through code.

 ---